rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 - *Restore*: this option is only available for synchronize- and snapshot tasks where *the destination* is located on a *remote server*
 - *Verify remote*: this option is only available for synchronize tasks where *the destination* is located on a *remote server*

-##### Minimum Sidebar Menu

-This is the minimum.
-If you exclusively utilize RsyncUI for synchronizing tasks to local attached disks.
-There are no remote servers and no snapshot task.
-The only remote server, see column Server, is a server named `raspberrypi`, which is halted.

-{{< figure src="/images/started/minimumoptions.png" alt="" position="center" style="border-radius: 8px;" >}}

-##### Snapshot and restore

-This is snapshot and restore, a snapshot task with destination on a remote server.
-That is why the restore menu is avaliable as well.
-The *Verify remote* is only for synchronization tasks with destination on a remote server.
-That is why it is not present.

-{{< figure src="/images/started/snapshotandrestore.png" alt="" position="center" style="border-radius: 8px;" >}}

-##### Full Sidebar Menu

-This is all menu options, a snapshot task and synchronize task, both with destination on a remote server.

-{{< figure src="/images/started/allmenuoptions.png" alt="" position="center" style="border-radius: 8px;" >}}